 Fabulous!
 Husband says it's the best he's ever had.
 We make it every year for Christmas morning.
 Crunchy bread, and not as heavy as most breakfast casseroles.

 Made this for a New Years Day brunch and it was fantastic.
 I used precooked turkey crumbles and added cayenne pepper.
 I did follow another reviewers suggestion and added more egg.
 It was great being able to put it together the night before and pop it in the oven the next day.
 Will definitely make this again.

 Dougboy Posted: 07/26/13

 This was very tasty.
 I couldn't find Ciabatta bread at my market so i just got regular italian bread and it worked well.
-I definitely recommended thoroughly toasting it so you get some crunch in it.
+I definitely recommended thoroughly toasting it so you get some crunch.
 I also chose spicy turkey sausage which gave it some zip which I really liked.